 On the 7th of January it was time for my LVAD to be surgically implanted, this required my chest to be opened and a pump, called a Left Ventricular Assist Device to be stitched into my heart.
 The pump was only able to function by two batteries and a computer that regulated the speed.
 I was to wear this and have this implanted until I either died or I received a heart transplant.

 The surgery was successful and it was all about rehabilitation.

-On the 28th of January I was released to spend a week in the hospital accommodations so I could make sure I was ready to go home and live a whole new life.
+On the 28th of January I was released to spend a week in the hospital accommodations opposite the main hospital, so I could make sure I was ready to go home and live a whole new life.

 February 8th 2013 myself, my wife and son finally returned home from Cleveland and celebrated Christmas.
 Because of the medications, dressing changes and new life changes in my life I would be having appointments every month at Cleveland clinic.
 July 26th 2013 after many tests I was finally told by my doctor that I was now on the transplant list.
 But this is how my life changed because although a transplant would have made life easier and been able to get back on track, this was not to be.
 Two weeks after the initial call about be put on the list, I got a call from my cardiologist explaining that there was a female patient that would die if she doesn’t get the next heart.
 What would you do?
 If it means you have to wait or maybe you won’t get another change.
 I couldn’t allow this woman to not have the chance to continue her life, so I told my doctor to go ahead and I’ll take a step.

 For the next couple of years, my life changed.
 I began to come out of myself, talk about inspiring others, educating people into knowing more about becoming a transplant donor.
 I was created this website and many social media sites.
 I was interviewed by tv stations about a number of issues and was featured by a national blogger about how a man can be part of a 5K with no pulse.